formkit/docs-content/essentials/styling.md

 ## Appending classes

-To append a class, simply return the string you want to append, or provide an object of classes with boolean values — `true` properties will be appended.
+To append a class, simply return the string you want to append, or provide an object of classes with boolean values — `true` properties will be appended:

 <example
 name="Appending classes"